WE WON AGAIN!

-InquireFirst wins two international environmental journalism awards in 2024
+InquireFirst wins three international environmental journalism awards in 2024

-In July 2024, Covering Climate Now recognized our multimedia project SOS: Climate Change Threatens Our Traditional Foods as a winner in the Food & Agriculture category.
+This is the second international award that has recognized our climate change project.
+In July 2024, Covering Climate Now recognized our project as a winner in the Food & Agriculture category.

 Covering Climate Now received 1,250 entries for this year’s awards from journalists in dozens of countries.
 We are honored and thrilled that our Historias Sin Fronteras project written by a team of environmental journalists in Venezuela, Colombia, Bolivia and Panama is among the winners.